Kaf1018Zhang/Power_Outages_Analysis/README.md

 Hurricanes are serious natural disasters, so I suspect that power outages caused by hurricanes will be more impactful than ordinary power outages: that is, they affect more people.
 Therefore, I will use a permutation test to observe the relationship between whether an event is caused by a hurricane and the number of customers affected.

+With,

+X: Whether power outages caused by hurricanes; Y: Nmber of customers affected

+H0: Outages caused by hurricanes affect about same amount of customers on average compared to those not caused by hurricanes.

+H1: Outages caused by hurricanes affect significantly more customers on average compared to those not caused by hurricanes.

+Test statistic: difference in means of the number of customers affected between power outages caused by hurricanes and those not caused by hurricanes.

+Singificant level: 0.05

 <iframe
   src="Data/f9.html"
   width="800"